 Floor mats and car leases

 Between 2006 and 2015, over 16.5 million new cars were sold.
-Around 25% of these were sold through leases.
+Around 25% of these were leased.
 Over the past few years, the amount of leased vehicles on the road has nearly doubled.
-Leasing is a popular option for those that like to change cars often, need a car for a specific amount of time, and want to keep their debt to income ratio lower.
+Leasing is a popular option for those that like to change cars often, need a car for a specific amount of time, or want to keep their debt to income ratio lower.

-However, many with a lease find themselves in an expensive predicament at the end of the lease if they don’t take stellar care of the vehicle.
+However, many with a lease find themselves in an expensive predicament at the end if they don’t take stellar care of the vehicle.
 Heavily stained floor boarding and floor mats, for example, are a common source of lease turn-in fees.
-It only takes a little planning to avoid such a predicament, however.
+It only takes a little planning to avoid such a predicament.

 When a leased vehicle is turned in, the dealership performs a five-point inspection to cover the vehicle’s exterior, mechanical issues, windows and lights, tires, and interior.
 The dealership will charge penalties for excessive wear and tear that lowers the value of the vehicle and exceeds normal wear and tear.
 These penalties can quickly add up and become a cost that moots your lease savings.